 Fast Fourier Transform

 The FFT is a computational algorithm that efficiently implements the DTFT.
 Its algorithm uses a sequence of N number of digital samples, where N is a power of 2.
-The highest frequency that the FFT can resolve is the Nyquist frequency so that there are N/2 frequency values.
+The highest frequency that the FFT can resolve is the Nyquist frequency so there are N/2 frequency values.

 The signal, x, must be conditioned by a low pass filter before it is digitized to remove frequencies above the Nyquist frequency.
 For more details on sampling, please review our free Sampling & Reconstruction course.